1 North Star

 These skills may seem unrelated, but the core is the same: our Outliners deeply understand how to craft story, narrative, and structure, and how to turn good ideas into well structured books.

 You will do four calls with your Outliner.
-One the first, you will go over your North Star Doc again to make sure it is exactly what you want and correct.
+First, you will go over your North Star again to make sure it is exactly what you want and correct.
 Then they will create a rough skeleton outline, almost like a Table of Contents.

 From there, your Outliner will help you really flesh out your ideas and determine the specific points, stories and examples you’ll use within each chapter to share your wisdom with the reader.
 Sample questions to expect: